 #5.
 Restore a period feature

 Traditional materials look great in older homes, evoking the elegance of a bygone age and also making period features stand out.
-If you’ve got a gorgeous stained-glass window or perhaps an antique fireplace in your bathroom, using modern stone tiles to repair and highlight the surrounds is a great way to create a focal point.
+If you’ve got a gorgeous stained-glass window or perhaps an antique fireplace in your marble bathroom, using modern stone tiles to repair and highlight the surrounds is a great way to create a focal point.